Problem Package Format

 Maximum Score Inference

-The secret group, its subgroups, and every test case in these groups have a maximum possible score.
+The secret group, and every subgroup and test case in a group with sum or min aggregation, have a maximum possible score.
 The secret group's score may be any positive integer or unbounded.
 Subgroups of secret may only have unbounded maximum score if secret is unbounded.
 The default value of score for the secret group is 100.

-Group Maximum Score Aggregation Type Maximum Score of Test Case / Subgroup
+Parent Group Maximum Score Aggregation Type Default Maximum Score of Test Case / Subgroup

-where the group has T test cases, A subgroups without a provided score, and whose other subgroups have maximum scores that sum to S. It is a judge error if S > M. This formula evenly distributes a group's leftover maximum points to its test cases and subgroups with unspecified maximum score.
+where the group has T non-static-validation test cases, A subgroups and static validation test cases without a provided score, and whose other subgroups and static validation test cases have maximum scores that sum to S. This formula evenly distributes a group's leftover maximum points to its test cases and subgroups with unspecified maximum score.
+It is a judge error if S > M for a group with bounded maximum score and sum aggregation.

 Scoring Test Cases

-• for test cases in a group with bounded maximum score, score.txt must contain a single floating-point number in the range [0,1].
+• for test cases with bounded maximum score, score_multiplier.txt, if produced, must contain a single floating-point number in the range [0,1].
 The score of the test case is this number multiplied by the test case maximum score.

-• for test cases in unbounded groups, score.txt must contain a non-negative floating-point number.
+• for test cases with unbounded maximum score, score.txt must be produced and must contain a non-negative floating-point number.
 The score of the test case is that number.

 Scoring Test Groups